top of page

 Ohhlook is a local services directory—think Craigslist—that connects people with neighborhood-based service providers.
 Currently focused on the Southern California region (hence the beachy feel), the platform offers users a way to discover and book trusted professionals in their area.

 The provider page was previously dense, visually inconsistent, and struggled to quickly communicate its purpose.
-The company had recently redesigned its homepage, which provided a starting point for tone and style—but the copy and sizing on that page lacked hierarchy and didn’t fully meet accessibility standards.
+The company had recently redesigned its homepage, which provided a starting point for tone and style—As the lead designer on this project, I was responsible for improving the Provider Landing Page to better support user experience, usability, and evolving business needs.

 THE PROBLEM